ATC judge, wife, daughter-in-law, child martyred on Motorway in Swabi

 SWABI: A judge of the Anti-Terrorism Court, his wife, daughter-in-law and her son were martyred when unidentified gunmen fired indiscriminately at them at the Ambar Interchange in Swabi district on the Islamabad-Peshawar Motorway on Sunday.

-Sources said that the judge, Aftab Khan Afridi, was on his way back to Islamabad from Swat where he was serving for the last two months when the incident happened.
+The sources said that the judge, Aftab Khan Afridi, was on his way back to Islamabad from Swat where he was serving since the last two months when the incident happened.
 When his vehicle reached the Ambar Interchange on the Islamabad-Peshawar Motorway, some unidentified armed men opened indiscriminate fire on the judge and his family in the jurisdiction of the Chota Lahor City Police Station

+DIG Police Mardan, Yaseen Farooq reached the spot along with District Police Officer (DPO), Swabi, Muhammad Shoaib soon after the incident.

 He tweeted, “strongly condemn the murder of ATC judge Aftab Afridi, his wife & 2 children at Anbar Interchange, Swabi.
 The perpetrators of this gruesome act will be apprehended & dealt with full severity of the law”.